Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

    $$TSTN_1 \Longleftrightarrow a \land TSTN_3$$
    $$TSTN_0 \Longleftrightarrow TSTN_1 \implies TSTN_2$$

+   Phases 1 and 2 are combined in the `substitutions` method.
 3. Express the truth conditions of the subformulas in CNF using the auxiliary variables and standard logical connectives (AND, OR, NOT) following the transformations listed in the table below.
+   The `transform` method is responsible for this phase, generating a List of CNF clauses that keeps the equi-satisfiability of each subformula.

    | Operator | Circuit                 | Expression      | Converted                                                                     |
          |----------|-------------------------|-----------------|-------------------------------------------------------------------------------|